 - Capital Structure and Cost of Capital (WACC)

-Upon completion of the program, participants will …
+Upon completion of the financial seminar, participants will …

 - be able to read, understand, and derive conclusions from financial statements